pedrogalvao/Table-DSL/README.md

 ```
 A REPL is executed when the Parser is called without arguments.
 It's possible to specify a file containing a set of instructions in the dsl and, optionally, pass as arguments a set of xml files to be processed by this instructions.

-### SEMANTIC ANALYSIS:
-Specific error messages are printed in the following situations:
- - When the program tries to access a variable (table, file or structure) that does not exist.
- - When the program tries to access a parameter (a xml file) but not enough parameters were passed to the program.
- - When the program tries to specify a structure without names for columns or rows.
- - When in an export expression the format of the file to export is not specified or not supported (the file name must end in .csv or .json).
-In the first two cases the error will cause the program to stop, because there will be values missing to calculate the result of the expression.
-In the other two cases the instruction is simply not executed.
-It is possible to override variables.
-The parser checks the existence of variables with same names and removes one of them if necessary.
-This way the same name may be used to refer to different types of variables in different parts of the program (like in javascript and python).

 ### INTERMEDIATE REPRESENTATIONS: